2014 Bashkir presidential election

 Snap presidential elections were held on 14 September 2014 in the autonomous republic of Bashkortostan to elect the President of the Republic of Bashkortostan.
 For the first time after an 11-year hiatus, the highest official of the republic was elected by popular vote.

-In total, 4 candidates for the post of President of Bashkortostan were registered: Rustem Khamitov, Yunir Kutluguzhin, Ivan Sukharev and Ildar Bikbaev.
+In total, 4 candidates for the post of President of Bashkortostan were registered: Rustem Khamitov (United Russia), Yunir Kutluguzhin (Communist), Ivan Sukharev (Liberal Democrat) and Ildar Bikbaev (Patriots of Russia).
 The victory was won by the candidate from the incumbent President Khamitov, who collected more than 80% of the vote.